SQL Injection

 This log shows a classic SQL injection attempt where an attacker manipulates query parameters to bypass authentication or extract data.
 The payload 'OR 1=1' is a common technique used to force database queries to return all records.

-The presence of tools like sqlmap in the user-agent confirms this is an automated attack designed to probe your application for vulnerabilities.
+The presence of tools like sqlmap in the user-agent confirms this is an automated attack designed to probe your application for vulnerabilities, often following a broader Nikto scan log examples.

 How to Defend Against This Threat